Blogging about mental health...

 Helping other people!

 And that my friends is my purpose!
 To help millions instead of few.
 To put a smile on more faces.
 Besides, I have realised something.
 Over a decade, I succeeded in helping my wife in battle with mental health.
-I helped her beat depression, her suicidal thoughts, and attempts.
+I helped her beat depression, her suicidal thoughts, and her attempts.

 To come out of the darkest place imaginable, where you want to end it all, it’s truly remarkable.
-But she wouldn’t have made it if I wasn’t for me.
+But she wouldn’t have made it if it wasn’t for me.
 This made me realize what I wanted to do.
 Worry Head was born.

 “I always imagined my life, to be like the one of a set of a movie romance.
 It turned out to be somewhat similar” – Lucjan B.

-I dreamt of living in a wooden cottage in the middle of nowhere, surrounded by Alpine mountain forests, the greenest grass, rivers, and lakes so clear that they reflected colour as beautiful as my wife’s blue eyes.
+I dreamt of living in a wooden cottage in the middle of nowhere, surrounded by Alpine mountain forests, the greenest grass, rivers, and lakes so clear that they reflected color as beautiful as my wife’s blue eyes.